 I may be on to something.

-Doing a bit of quick research I found a survey on Ranker.com with 20,000 votes and 5,000 voters who, in their twisted wisdom (I call that for a band name), agreed that the hand clapping scene from The Conjuring was the “all-time best jump scare in horror movies.”
+Doing a bit of quick research I found a survey on Ranker.com where voters agreed that the hand clapping scene from The Conjuring was the “all-time best jump scare in horror movies.”
 Seems pretty definitive to me.
 Definitely jives with my poor lighting and visibility angle.
 But Ranker and I might be completely off base, let us know what you think.

 So it stands to reason we don’t like that feeling when it gets us.
 And maybe it is the mark of a lazy filmmaker who only uses these tactics to get a reaction from their audience.
 Jump scares aren’t, however, completely devoid of value.
-They have been used to some degree since filmmakers first attempted to scare another human being.
+They have been used to some degree since filmmakers first attempted to scare other human beings.

-There is something to be said for the careful, cerebral treatment horror has gotten from the variety of slower-paced, more societally-focused films we’ve seen in the last half-decade.
+There is something to be said for the careful, cerebral treatment horror has gotten from the variety of slower-paced, more societally-focused films we’ve seen of late.
 But think back to some of the iconic moments in your horror memories.
 The moments in film that kept you up at night.
 The scenes you talked about the next day in class–other children crowded around you at the lunch table.
 How many of those times were jump scares involved?

 How many of those scares got you into horror in the first place?